igor110055/nino_on_chain/RESEARCH/On_Chain_Research_Proposal_2.md

 - Link to code on Github that fetches data and calculates the metric
 - A copy of the publication will be present in Github as part of an ongoing library of Decred on-chain tools, which will be helpful for some of Checkmate's work on building an on-chain landing page for Decred

-- This type of analysis will provide a better bang-for-buck for the community as it eliminates the extra writing time needed for longer-form pieces
+- This type of analysis will provide a better bang-for-buck for the community as it eliminates the extra time needed for longer-form pieces

 **Short-form Analysis:**